setiAjiid/alpro-shop/README.md

 A modern e-commerce web application built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
 Web-AlproShop provides a complete online shopping experience with product browsing, advanced search, cart management, and a secure checkout system.

+Note: This documentation is not entirely accurate as it was created by AI.
+It is for overview purposes only.

 ## 🚀 Features

 - ✅ **Product Browsing** - Explore a wide range of products with detailed information